 Beat the Heat in Kelowna: How Central AC Systems Work

-Kelowna Summer Survival: Is Your AC Ready?
+Kelowna Summer Survival: Is Your AC Ready for 35°C Days?

 Why leave your home to the hands of a sub-par HVAC contractor?
 Call CE Plumbing & Heating today at 250-707-8285 and see why we’re the A/C company Kelowna homeowners trust most.